thomastay/saz-tools/README.md

 Download the latest image to your disk:

+    docker pull prantlf/sazdump
-    docker pull prantlf/saztools
+    docker pull prantlf/sazserve
     # or
+    docker pull prantlf/sazdump:latest
-    docker pull prantlf/saztools:latest
+    docker pull prantlf/sazserve:latest

 Print usage description with command-line parameters:

-    docker run --rm -it prantlf/saztools -h
+    docker run --rm -it prantlf/sazdump -h

 For example, dump the context of the `foo.saz` file:

-    docker run --rm -it -v ${PWD}:/work -w /work saztools foo.saz
+    docker run --rm -it -v ${PWD}:/work -w /work sazdump foo.saz

+Or start the browser application to analyse SAZ files on your machine:

+    docker run --rm -it -p 7000:7000 sazserve

-You can also put a [`sazdump`] script to `PATH`:
+You can also put [`sazdump`] and [`sazserve`] scripts to `PATH`:

     #!/bin/sh
-    docker run --rm -it -v ${PWD}:/work -w /work saztools "$@"
+    docker run --rm -it -v ${PWD}:/work -w /work sazdump "$@"

+    #!/bin/sh
+    docker run --rm -it -v -p 7000:7000 sazserve

-and execute it from any location by supplying parameters to it, for example:
+and execute then from any location by supplying parameters to it, for example:

     sazdump foo.saz
+    sazserve

-The local image is built as `saztools` and pushed to the docker hub as `prantlf/saztools:latest`.
+Local images are built as `sazdump` and `sazserve` and they are pushed to the docker hub as `prantlf/sazdump:latest` and `prantlf/sazserve:latest`.

-    # Remove an old local image:
+    # Remove old local images:
-    make clean
+    make docker-clean
-    #  Check the Dockerfile:
+    # Check the Dockerfiles:
-    make lint
+    make docker-lint
-    # Build a new local image:
+    # Build new local images:
-    make build
+    make docker-build
-    # Print the help for the diagram generator:
+    # Print the help for the SAZ file dumper:
+    make docker-run-help
+    # Dump a SAZ file analysis on the console:
-    make run-help
+    make docker-dump-example SAZ="..."
-    # Generate an image for a diagram sample:
+    # Start a SAZ file viewer as a web application:
-    make run-example
+    make docker-serve-example
-    # Tag the local image for pushing:
+    # Tag local images for pushing:
-    make tag
+    make docker-tag
     # Login to the docker hub:
-    make login
+    make docker-login
-    # Push the local image to the docker hub:
+    # Push local images to the docker hub:
-    make push
+    make docker-push

 ## License